This would have to be one of the things I get asked about most often.

 Likely single story, simple but elegant in form, inexpensive but well chosen materials, and fittings, on a flat or gently sloping site.

-‘Some of the more interesting sites and development opportunities are not found in cookie cutter subdivisions, and may involve involve overcoming council planning issues, and optimising for site specific opportunities, challenges and existing features.
-There there is scope to address these well from about this budget level.
+There there is usually scope to tailor your design to suit your specific site from about this budget level.
+While designs from a builder’s catalog address generic subdivision sites in a generic way, some of the more interesting sites and development opportunities are not found in cookie cutter subdivisions, and may involve involve overcoming council planning issues, and optimising for site specific opportunities, challenges and existing features.

 The design return on investment outcomes for ‘wow factor’ & appearance, context sensitivity, functionality, environmental performance and resale value are all likely to be noticeably better than for the majority of Kiwi homes (depending on your choice of designer, and design brief) .